Peer Advisor Job Description

 - Agree to a full academic year (August through May) commitment pending successful evaluation from supervisor (summer employment may be available);

-- Peer Advisors must attend fall training, starting August 7, 2015 (all hires) until the first day of classes, and spring training, starting Jan.
-7, 2015 (SP ’15 hires) and January 7, 2016 (all hires) until first day of classes;
+- Peer Advisors must attend fall training, starting August 1, 2016 (all hires) until the first day of classes, and spring training, starting in January 2017 until the first day of classes;

 - All applicants must be eligible for employment in the United States; and